code-with-amitk/Code-examples/Networking/OSI-Layers/Layer-4/Protocols/TCP/README.md

 - **Advantages:**
   - _1._ If webservice/server retrives data from DB, then LL connection avoids closing/re-establishing connections again & again.
   - _2._ Server can push data to client as it becomes available.
+- **Applications?** LL TCP Connections are used in daily life, such as chat and messaging(MSN, Skype).

 <a name=timed></a>
 ### 4. Time wait Timer    //Read Time_Wait state 1st